Publish date:

 Data Integrity Checks:

 Regularly audit your data for accuracy and completeness.
-Verify data consistency between related records, validate field values based on set criteria, and address any data discrepancies that arise.
+Verify data consistency between related records, validate field values based on set criteria, and address discrepancies.

 Configuration Validation:

-Periodically review Salesforce configurations (such as workflows, validation rules, and automation processes) to ensure they are functioning correctly.
-Before moving changes to production, test them in a sandbox environment.
+Periodically review Salesforce configurations (such as workflows, validation rules, and automation processes) to ensure they function correctly—test changes in a sandbox environment before moving them to production.

 User Training:

-Train users on proper data entry and validation techniques, and provide guidelines on troubleshooting common issues.
-Well-informed users can self-check for data integrity and escalate more complex problems when needed.
+Train users on proper data entry and validation techniques and provide guidelines on troubleshooting common issues.
+Well-informed users can self-check for data integrity and escalate more complex problems.

 Advanced Troubleshooting Techniques: